digitaldave0/docs/aws/aws/notes/aws_associate_notes_may_2021.md

 ## Auto Scaling Groups

-- Automatic scaliing and Self Healing for EC2
+- Automatic scaling and Self Healing for EC2
 - Uses Launch Templates or Configurations
-- Has a Minimum, Disired and Maximum Size e.g (1:2:4)
+- Has a Minimum, Desired and Maximum Size e.g (1:2:4)
-- Provison or Terminate Instances to keep at the desired level(between min/max)
+- Provision or Terminate Instances to keep at the desired level(between min/max)
-- Scaling Polcies are rules
+- Scaling Policies are rules
-    - Manual Scaling - Maunally adjust the desired capacity
+    - Manual Scaling - Manually adjust the desired capacity
     - Scheduled Scaling - Time based adjustment
     - Dynamic Scaling
      - Simple - Define a rule based on a metric ("CPU above 50% +1) (CPU below 50-1)
-     - Stepped Scaling - Bigger +/- based on diffrence
+     - Stepped Scaling - Bigger +/- based on difference
      - Target Tracking - Desired Aggregate CPU = 40% ..
 ASG handle it
-- Cooldown Periods
+- Cool down Periods
 - Self Healing
 - load balancers
 - Autoscaling groups are free
-- Use calldown periods to avoid rapid scaling
+- Use cool down periods to avoid rapid scaling
-- Think about smaller instances - granualarity
+- Think about smaller instances - granularity
-- USe with ALBs for elasticity - abrasction
+- USe with ALBs for elasticity - abstraction
 - ASG defines WHEN and WHERE, LT defines WHAT

 ## NLB